NURSE TRIAGE GUIDELINES & PROTOCOLS

 Uniquely Patient Centric & Age-Specific.
 Explicitly state the population to which they apply (IOM).
 Content is customized to three unique age groups: Infant-Child (Birth to 6 Years), School Age (Age 6-18 Years)and Adult (Age 18 +years ) (AAACN Telehealth Standard 1)

-ACCESS — Round -the -Clock Design supports 24/7/365 patient access policy — not just office hours.
+Access — Round -the -Clock Design supports 24/7/365 patient access policy — not just office hours.
 (AAACN Telehealth Standard 1)

 Adapted from American Academy of Ambulatory Nurses Telehealth Standards, 2015